GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/about.md

 is granted the 'Rename Own Project' capability (provided by this plugin).
 However, because of all the caveats of this plugin, it is not recommended to delegate the 'Rename Project' capability to any non-admin user.

+To perform only file system rename, a user must be an admin user.